 Christina is a Senior Client Service Associate at RTD Financial.
 Christina joined the firm as Client Service Associate in April 2017.
 Her primary role is to work closely with the Financial Planners to help meet all client requests and inquiries while providing prompt first class service.

 Prior to joining RTD, Christina worked as a Client Service Representative at City of London Investment Management Company and an Investment Administrator for The Stanley- Laman Group, Ltd. Christina graduated from West Chester University with a bachelor’s degree in Political Science with a concentration in International Relations and a minor in Spanish and Latin American Studies.
-She is currently the committee chair for RTD’s Client Service Committee, co-chairs the Client Social Responsibility Committee and is a member of the Marketing Committee.
+She is currently the committee chair for RTD’s Client Service Committee, co-chairs the Client Social Responsibility Committee and is a member of the Marketing & Communications Committee.

 Christina resides in Philadelphia and in her spare time enjoys exploring Philadelphia’s diverse restaurant scene with her friends and family.
 She is an avid reader, and enjoys watching Netflix and cooking.

 What do you enjoy most about working at RTD?

 I enjoy the group of people I get to interact with every day.
 Our clients are truly some of the best I have gotten to work within my career.

 What makes you good at what you do?